 Rotary Electric Vibrators generate omnidirectional centrifugal force through the rotation of an eccentric weight mounted at the end of a rotating shaft or at both ends of a rotating shaft.
-The most common type of rotary electric vibrators are a foot mount or base mounted design for horizontal or angular offset mounting and have adjustable or fixed weight settings; there are, however, flange mount rotary electric vibrators for vertical mount vibrator applications, such as vibratory separators.
-While most of our electric vibrators operate on single or three phase AC power, we do offer 12VDC and 24VDC powered "Truck Vibrators" for use on salt trucks, concrete mixers and pumps, dump trucks, spreaders, farm equipment and locations where AC power is not available.
+The most common type of rotary electric vibrators are a foot mount or base mounted design for horizontal or angular offset mounting and have adjustable or fixed weight settings.
+There are also flange mount rotary electric vibrators for vertical mount vibrator applications, such as vibratory separators.
+While most of our electric vibrators operate on single or three phase AC power, we do offer 12VDC and 24VDC powered "Truck/mobile Vibrators" for use on salt trucks, concrete mixers and pumps, dump trucks, spreaders, farm equipment and locations where AC power is not available.

 Selection criteria for the ideal Rotary Electric Vibrator for the material flow problem being experienced, eg, in a bin, chute, hopper or other containment, includes: Vibrator power requirement (AC [V/P/Hz]; DC [12V/24V]); Vibrator centrifugal force output; Vibrator frequency/VPM speed; Vibrator duty cycle; Vibrator HazLoc requirements; Industrial atmospheric conditions; Ambient temperature; Vibrator FDA compliance; Weather or washdown-duty vibrator requirements; Vibrator budget.

 Electromagnetic Vibrators generate linear impact force (much like repeated strikes by a hammer), through a spring-mounted mass moving along one axis that is alternately attracted by a pulsating powered electromagnet and then released to return to its original position by the springs.
-Common types of electromagnetic vibrators include: Solid impact vibrators (metal to metal-strike-block); Cushioned impact vibrators (metal to rubber-strike-block).
+Common types of electromagnetic vibrators include Solid Impact Vibrators (metal to metal-strike-block) and Cushioned Impact Vibrators (metal to rubber-strike-block).
 Both types of electromagnetic vibrators are available for continuous or intermittent duty cycle.
 Vibrator speed can be controlled by varying the supply voltage.